|

-A veteran discharged or released under honorable conditions from a period of active military duty after August 29, 2008, by reason of sole survivorship is eligible for preference in appointment.
-A sole survivor discharge is defined as the separation of a member from the armed forces, at the request of the member, who is the only surviving child in a family in which the father, mother, or one or more siblings:
+- A military veteran discharged or released under honorable conditions from a period of active military duty after August 29, 2008, by reason of sole survivorship is eligible for preference in appointment.
+A sole-survivor discharge is defined as the separation of a member from the Armed Forces, at the request of the member, who is the only surviving child in a family in which the father, mother, or one or more siblings meets all of the following criteria:

-- Death, status, or disability did not result from the intentional misconduct or willful neglect of the parent or sibling and was not incurred during a period of unauthorized absence; and
+- Death, status, or disability did not result from the intentional misconduct or willful neglect of the parent or sibling and was not incurred during a period of unauthorized absence.

-- The member served in one of the situations described in Exhibit 483 and would have met the time period if the sole survivorship discharge or release had not interrupted military service.
+- The member must have served in one of the situations described in Exhibit 483 and would have met the required time period if the sole-survivorship discharge or release had not interrupted military service.

 Exhibit 483